 5. If you are giving formula milk sometimes in place of breast milk.

 1. Breastfeed as much as baby wants.
 Breastfeed at night.
 Do not use formula milk in place of breast milk.

 2. For any consultation do not forget to tell your doctor that you are a nursing mother so that doctor will prescribe you safe medicines.

 3. Stop using pacifier or bottles to baby.

 4. Use galactagogue food in your diet.
 Learn more here about diet to increase breast milk.

 5. Gently massage your breasts in circular motion from outer edge of breast to nipple, while taking bath and just before breastfeeding.

 6. Stay away from negative thoughts.
 Think positive about breastfeeding.
 Your feelings play important role in milk production.
 Feel happy and stay relaxed.
 Hold your baby, play with her, talk with her.

-Please note: all above information is to help you identify problem in early stage and to know the solutions.
+All above information is to help you identify problem in early stage and to know the solutions.
 Always consult your doctor or lactation consultant for any health issue.
 Practical examination by medical practitioners cannot be replaced by theoretical knowledge or information.

 Remember and avoid the causes of problems so you can avoid possible problems in breastfeeding.
 Happy breastfeeding.